A. MACROECONOMIC TRENDS

 The life insurance industry has witnessed substantial transformation over the past decade, marked by a steady increase in market share for private insurers in individual weighted received premium (WRP).
 This evolution has been driven by shifts in distribution and product offerings, with technology playing a pivotal enabling role.

-During FY 2024-25, the industry recorded 5% growth in new business premiums, reaching Rs.
-3,97,337 crores compared to Rs.
-3,77,960 crores in FY 2023-24.
-The industry registered 10% growth based on individual weighted received premium (WRP) and 1% growth in group business.
-Private insurers achieved 10% growth in total new business premium, 15% growth in individual WRP, while group business grew by 5%.
-The market share of private players in the individual segment rose to 71%, an increase of nearly 3% over FY 2023-24.
-The growth can be attributed to the
+During FY 2025-26, the industry recorded 16% growth in new business premiums, reaching Rs.
+4,597 billion compared to Rs.
+3,973 billion in FY 2024-25.
+The industry registered 10% growth based on individual weighted received premium (WRP) and 19% growth in group business.
+Private insurers achieved 17% growth in total new business premium, 12% growth in individual WRP, while group business grew by 24% year-on-year.

-Source:1.
-Based on Individual New business premia
+Source: 1.
+Based on Individual New business premia for all private players

 The industry has undergone a gradual shift in its distribution strategy, with bancassurance becoming the primary channel, supported by a larger bank branch network and the increasing geographic reach of life insurance branches across Indian cities.
 This strategic evolution underscores the pivotal role of banks in life insurance proliferation.
 By leveraging their extensive network and large customer base, life insurers have increasingly extended financial security to a wider range of customers while also investing in their own proprietary channel to diversify growth opportunities.